Skip to content

 Your app may be revolutionary, but that doesn't mean you don't have competition.
 What you have is a saturated market because we're all a little on app overload, but also a wide-open market because there are still so many untapped junctures for SaaS.
 That means the game is worth playing, but it's going to be important to stand out and be able to convey that "oh, shit" moment people have when they realize what a devastation it would be if they DIDN'T buy your subscription.

-For those expanding upon existing concepts, such as analytics programs, organizational apps, and industry-niche business management apps, convincing others that yours is revolutionary may be a difficult hill to climb, but it's still important, because people don't switch horses for "a little better" any more.
+For those expanding upon existing concepts, such as analytics programs, organizational apps, and industry-niche business management apps, convincing others that yours is revolutionary may be a difficult hill to climb, but it's still important because people don't switch horses for "a little better" anymore.

 Knowing what makes you different will make all of the difference in the world.

 For my agency, we have been holding regular meetings with every one of our team members, so we can cross-pollinate our ideas and skills.
-We brainstorm, troubleshoot, and even get hands-on training on highly-specialized marketing tactics.
+We brainstorm, troubleshoot, and even get hands-on training on highly specialized marketing tactics.
 So far, the response has been great, and people on my teams are telling me that this type of treatment is totally unheard of.

-That was a little strange for me to hear, because investing in our talent is the best way to deliver top results... right?
+That was a little strange for me to hear because investing in our talent is the best way to deliver top results... right?

 So, this was definitely an "oh, shit" moment for me, because it's not like inbound marketing is a methodology held under lock and key, so any kind of easily defined differentiator is a blessing.
 It ends up being good for recruiting, and great for client delivery.